 It is not unusual for volunteers to serve for more than five years after completing the initial training and the two years of required payback.
 There are even WSU Master Gardener volunteers who have remained with the program for as many as twenty years!
 Although this lengthy commitment is not a requirement for the program many volunteers enjoy the camaraderie, social opportunities, and educational enrichment that are the rewards of being an experienced and sought-after volunteer.

-2014 marked the 38th anniversary of the first Master Gardener class in Clark County!
+2016 will mark the 40th anniversary of the first Master Gardener class in Clark County!
 We estimate that over 1600 volunteers have completed Master Gardener training since the program’s inception.

 The first Master Gardener Program was initiated in the State of Washington in 1973.
 Area Extension Agents in the Puget Sound region found themselves overwhelmed with questions on horticulture, gardening and plant problems, especially in the urban counties.
 The objective of the first program was to train a group of skilled volunteers in plant identification and selection, fruit and vegetable gardening, soils, insect and disease control, and lawns.
 In return for this training class participants were expected to assist local Extension personnel in providing home gardening information to residents of the their communities.
 With experience and mentoring Master Gardener volunteers became very proficient at answering nearly all of the home gardening calls, thus freeing up Extension staff for program development.